Atherley, Wolst Claim A-10 Weekly Honors

-It's the first A-10 weekly honor for Atherley, who is the first GW woman to claim the award since Paola Leor won it on Nov.
+It’s the first A-10 weekly honor for both Atherley and Wolst.
+Atherley is the first GW woman to claim the award since Paola Leor won it on Nov.
 8, 2010.
-Wolst was recognized by the conference for the second time this season after sharing the weekly award with Owen Wright of Massachusetts on Nov.
-7 following a win against Davidson.
+Jake Ortiz was the last Colonial to take the men’s award on Jan.
+17, 2017.

 GW returns to action Saturday for Senior Day at Charles E. Smith Center Pool.
 The Colonials will welcome Old Dominion for an 11 a.m. start.
 (The senior recognition ceremony is slated to begin at 10:45 a.m.)